-To be completed by County:

-Date Received:

-To be completed by appellant:

-Name: Katharine Butler and George Beazley

-Address of appellant:

-1165 Lullwater Road NE, Atlanta, GA 30307

-Address of Property: 1176 Lullwater Road NE, Atlanta, GA 30307
+To be completed by County: Date Received: To be completed by appellant: Virginia Tate Name: Address of appellant: 1166 Lullwater Road, Atlanta, GA 30307 1176 Lullwater Road, Atlanta, GA 30307

 This appeal is a review of the record of the proceedings before the preservation commission by the governing authority of DeKalb County, Georgia.
 The governing authority is looking for an abuse of discretion as revealed by the record.
-An abuse of discretion exists where the record presented to the governing authority shows that the preservation commission: (a) exceeded the limits of its authority; (b) that the preservation commission was not based on factors set forth in the section 13.5-8(3) or the guidelines adopted by the preservation commission pursuant to section 13.5-6 or; (c) that the preservation commission's decision was otherwise arbitrary and capricious.
+An abuse of discretion exists where the record presented to the governing authority shows that the preservation commission: (a) exceeded the limits of its authority: (b) that the preservation commission's decision was not based on factors set forth in the section 13.5-8(3)

 If the governing authority finds no abuse of discretion, then it may affirm the decision of the preservation commission.
-If the governing authority finds that the preservation commission abused its discretion in reaching a decision, then it may; (a) reverse the preservation commission's decision, or; (b) it may adverse the preservation commission's decision with direction.
+If the governing authority finds that the preservation commission abused its discretion in reaching a decision, then it may; (a) reverse the preservation commission's decision, or; (b) it may adverse the preservation commission's decision and remand the application to the preservation commission with direction.